peakphp/docs/bedrock/cli.md

 $app->console()->setDefaultCommand('...');
 ```

-Visit the official [Symfony Console Documentation](https://symfony.com/doc/current/components/console.html) for more infos on commands and others helper.
+Visit the official [Symfony Console Documentation](https://symfony.com/doc/current/components/console.html) for more infos on commands and others helpers.